GLFC-WET/HGAS_master/HGAS_ReadMe.txt

 	/data - raw data used in analyses
-	/docs - any relevant writing/documents for the project (not including final manuscripts) /out_figs - figures generated through the course of analysis /out_tables - tables generated through the course of analysis, including files exported for use by other scripts /out_workspaces - .RData or .rds files or other software containers like .mxd
+	/docs - any relevant writing/documents for the project (not including final manuscripts) /out_workspaces - .RData or .rds files or other software containers like .mxd
-	/out_spatial - spatial layers generated through the course of analysis that probably won't be used by other researchers /scripts - any scripts used to work with data
+	/scripts - any scripts used to work with data
-	/temp - project-specific scratch space that should be emptied regularly